sudhanshu2898/Session-Management-Server/README.md

-# Session Management Client Service #
+# Session Management Server #
-This is a simple session management client service build using Java Spring boot and uses redis as in memory database.
+This is a simple session management server build using Java Spring boot and uses redis as in memory database.
 Supports String and HashMap

+### *Step 1: Include in Module in project*  ###
 To get started simply include it as a new module in the `settings.gradle` file.

-Eg:
 ```
 rootProject.name = 'Auth-Service'